Kidar Sharma: Career

 Kidar's big directing break came in 1940 when asked to complete the film Tumhari Jeet.
 Upon its completion he was given the opportunity to direct his own screenplay for Aulad / Dil Hi to Hai, which met with some success.
 He was then asked to direct Chitralekha (1941) which became a smash hit and gave Kidar credibility as a director.
 He would go on to begin producing his own movies, casting Raj Kapoor and Madhubala in their first film Neel Kamal.
 He would also cast Geeta Bali in her first movie, Sohag Raat (1948) and later he would team her with Raj Kapoor for the film Bawre Nain (1950).
 That same year he directed Jogan starring Nargis and Dilip Kumar.
 In the late 1950s Jawaharlal Nehru who had heard Sharma's lyrics, summoned him and asked him to become director-in-chief of the Children's Film Society.
 Kidar Sharma would work on many movies for the Children's Film Society, including the film Jaldeep which would go on to receive international acclaim.
 In 1958, he would work for one year directing movies in Singapore for Shaw Brothers Studio.

+Personal life

+Sharma's second wife was Bengali actress Kamla Chatterjee, whom he met on the sets of Vish Kanya (1943).
+They married in 1944.
+She died in January 1946.